diffblue/gitlab/doc/user/crm/index.md

 ## Issues

+If you use [Service Desk](../project/service_desk.md) and create issues from emails, issues are linked to contacts matching the email addresses in the sender and CC of the email.

 ### View issues linked to a contact

 To view a contact's issues, select a contact from the issue sidebar, or: